MeCJay12/lsi-storage-authority/README.md

 		<tr>
 			<th align=left><pre>--publish 2463:2463</pre></th>
 			<th rowspan=2>Server</th>
 			<th rowspan=2>Opens the port for the web interface.
 The default is 2463.
-This should match WEB_PORT if it is set.</th>
+The number right of the colon (':') should match WEB_PORT if it is set.</th>
 		</tr>
 		<tr>
 			<th align=left><pre>ports:<br>- 2464:2463</pre></th>